rsokl/custom_inherit/README.md

       Some notes here."""
 ```
 (note that the "Raises" section of the parent's method is left out, because the child
- class implements a "Returns" section)
+ class implements a "Returns" section.
+Jump [ahead](#builtin) for a detailed description
+ of the "numpy" style)

 Note that syntax for deriving from a meta class is slightly different in Python 2: